HiPERCAM/hipercam/docs/photometry.rst

-    search is carried out by smoothing the image and taking the location of whatever local maximum exceeds a pre-defined threshold (``fit_height_min_ref``) and lies closest to the last-measured position. the maximum value as the starting position for a 2D profile fit.
+    search is carried out by smoothing the image and taking the location of whatever local maximum exceeds a pre-defined threshold (``fit_height_min_ref``) and lies closest to the last-measured position.
+    The position of this maximum is used as the starting position for a 2D profile fit.
 This method is fairly robust against even bright cosmic rays as long as they lie further from the expected position than the target.
     If reference targets are chosen to be bright and isolated, one can carry out broad searches which allow for very poor guiding.
 Following the search, 2D profile fits are carried out and the mean x,y shift relative to the starting positions calculated.
-If this stage fails (e.g.  because of clouds), then the rest of the frame is skipped on the basis that if the reference targets cannot be located, then no others will be either.
+If this stage fails (e.g.  because of clouds), then the rest of the frame is skipped on the basis that if the reference targets cannot be located, then no others will be either. **All** the reference stars must be successfully relocated each time.
+This means an increased chance of failure compared to a single reference, but potentially can pay off in being more sensitive to
+    problems: the  parameter ``fit_diff`` is used for this by guarding against mutually discrepant reference positions.
+Again this acts in a severe all-or-nothing manner.
+The benefit is a lowered risk of losing the reference position altogether.

  #.
 Next, the positions of non-reference, non-linked apertures are
     determined.
 This is done through 2D profile fits starting from the shift determined from the reference targets.
-An search is carried out to check that a sufficiently high maximum (``fit_height_min_nrf``) exists, but is only actually used to change position if there are no reference stars on the basis that it is more reliable to trust the reference stars than a search on a faint (potentially) target.
+An initial search is carried out to check that a sufficiently high maximum (``fit_height_min_nrf``) exists, but is only actually used to change position if there are no reference stars on the basis that it is more reliable to trust the reference stars than a search on a faint target.
 The idea is that the mean shift from the reference targets should provide a good start.
-An extra parameter ``fit_max_shift`` can be used to control how far the profile fits are allowed to wander from the initial positions, and another ``fit_diff`` is effective at weeding out discrepancies when multiple reference stars are used.
+An extra parameter ``fit_max_shift`` can be used to control how far the profile fits are allowed to wander from the initial positions obtained via the reference stars.
+If the fits to non-reference stars fail, and there are reference stars available, an extraction will still be carried out.
+This allows one to cross over deep eclipses while still extracting flux at the known position of your target.

 The combination of the options available in |setaper| and the |reduce|
 configuration file are a powerful means to track objects over thousands of